Visa ED Thailand: A comprehensive guide to obtaining and maintaining a Thai education visa

 Students seeking an internship in a Thai company must also apply for the Visa ED, but the process differs slightly from that of academic exchange students.

-A confirmation letter from the student’s home university approving the internship.
+– A confirmation letter from the student’s home university.

-A training agreement (if applicable) detailing the internship duration, scope, and responsibilities.
+– A training agreement (if applicable) detailing the internship duration and responsibilities.

 The student must apply at a Thai embassy or consulate and submit:

-For a university exchange program, the main requirement is enrollment in a recognized Thai university.
-Applicants must provide an acceptance and enrollment letter issued by the university.
-The initial visa validity is 90 days, and extensions are granted based on the academic program’s duration.
-The supporting documents are issued by the Thai university.
+For a university exchange program, applicants must enroll in a recognized Thai university and provide an acceptance letter.
+The visa lasts for 90 days, with extensions based on the program’s duration.

-Both visa types allow students to reside in Thailand for academic or training purposes, but interns must ensure compliance with work-related regulations, especially if the internship involves paid activities.
+Both visa types allow students to stay in Thailand for academic or training purposes.
+Interns must comply with work-related regulations, especially for paid internships.

 Holders of the Visa ED Thailand must comply with strict extension regulations to legally remain in Thailand for their studies.
 Each extension requires evidence of continued enrollment and adherence to the academic program.
 If a student fails to meet these requirements, their visa may be canceled, leading to possible deportation.